6.0L / 6.4L Powerstroke

 Have you replaced the oil pressure sensor on your Powerstroke and proceeded to tighten the new one down only to realize with a sickening sensation that the sensor keeps spinning without tightening up?
 You could replace the oil filter base, but the list price from Ford is approximately $360 plus gaskets and several hours of installation time.
-Engineered by one of the nation's top Powerstroke technicians, our innovative solution can have you back on the road with a permanent repair in as few as five minutes!
+Engineered by one of the nation's top Powerstroke technicians, our innovative oil pressure adapter fitting can have you back on the road with a permanent repair in as few as five minutes!

 Our repair 6.4 and 6.0 Powerstroke oil pressure sensor adapter is equipped with threads that are approximately 1/4 inch longer those on the OEM sensor.
 When stripped treads occur, the oil sensor is replaced with the repair adapter which is able to tighten into undamaged threads in the oil filter base.
 The sensor then screws into the top of the adapter.

 Unlike 6.0L applications that have plenty of additional threads for our repair adapter to screw into, 6.4L applications do not.
 In order to use this product on a 6.4L application, it is necessary to drill and tap the threads in the oil filter base 3/16 to 1/4 inch deeper.
 We strongly suggest removing the filter base from the engine to prevent metal shavings from entering the engine during this process.
 Although additional labor will be incurred, there is still a substantial savings versus replacing the entire filter base.

 Filter Base with Cracked Threads

 Sensor Installed into Adapter

 Before beginning any repair always ensure that you are properly trained and equipped to handle the task and that you have read applicable sections of the factory service manual including all safety precautions.
 Safety glasses must be worn during the entire process.